Car Hauler Design – Trailer Research

 Analysis Summary

 Basically, when comparing what trailer manufacturers are saying, when we put a these specific vehicles on, the tilt bed is either at the limit, or ready to fail.
-All of these are beyond the design limits that I am comfortable with.
+All of these are beyond the design limits I am comfortable with.

 Also, on the practical side, once the vehicle is on the trailer, it will move forward, past the tilt point.
 This will reduce the distance to the overhanging back load.
 However, no matter how you justify it, these numbers are painfully close to disaster.

-Another Way To Look At It
+Another Way To Look At Car Hauler Design

 Even Distribution